RAMP: A Benchmark for Evaluating Robotic Assembly Manipulation and Planning: Conclusion

 \section{Conclusion}

-RAMP is a challenge-driven, industry-inspired benchmark with the aim of catalysing the research community to make progress on open challenges related to robot assembly.
-To make the benchmark easily accessible the physical components are open-sourced and made from easy-to-source 3D printed materials and extruded aluminium profiles.
-These same parts are extensible and can be reconfigured into any number of designs, making the range of assemblies open-ended.
+RAMP is a challenge-driven, accessible, and open-ended benchmark.
+It is industry-insipred with the objective of catalysing the research community toward making progress on open challenges related to robot assembly.
+To make the benchmark easily accessible, the physical components are open-sourced and made from easy-to-source 3D printed materials and extruded aluminium profiles.
+These same parts can be reconfigured into any number of designs, making the range of assemblies open-ended.
 RAMP is distributed with a rudimentary baseline implemented both on real-world hardware and in an accurate simulation environment.
 Adopters of RAMP can choose to develop a full systems solution or build upon the provided baseline to drive progress in areas aligned with their interests.
-In future, we plan to further develop the proposed baseline method and also look to grow the benchmark to encompass further settings including bimanual manipulation.
-Our vision is for RAMP to form the substrate for a community driven endeavour, which evolves as capability matures.
+In the future, we plan to further develop the proposed baseline method and to expand the benchmark to support other settings such as bimanual manipulation.
+Our vision is for RAMP to form the foundation for a community-driven endeavour, which evolves as capability matures.